melecajou/conanserverstatus/README.md

 - Monitors multiple servers simultaneously.
 - Displays status (Online/Offline) and the list of connected players.
 - **Displays the in-game level for each online player.**
-- **Fully configurable playtime reward system:**
+- **Per-server configurable playtime reward system:**
-    - Can be enabled or disabled.
+    - Can be enabled, disabled, or configured independently for each server.
     - Rewards players with a chosen item and quantity.
-    - Reward interval (playtime required) is configurable.
+    - Reward interval (playtime required) is configurable for each server.
 - Automatically updates the status message every minute.
 - Logs all player rewards to a local `logs/rewards.log` file.
 - Robust, with RCON connection error handling and retry attempts.